panva/node-oidc-provider/recipes/client_based_origins.md

 - built for version: ^6.0.0
 - no guarantees this is bug-free

-The following OIDC routes are CORS-enabled and by default have all origins whitelisted.
-This works for developing and testing but at some point you might want to restrict the origins.
+OIDC routes that are ever needed to be called from a browser user-agent are CORS-enabled and by default have all origins whitelisted.
+This works for developing and testing but at some point you might want to restrict the call's origins.

-These endpoints have CORS enabled from all origins all the time, no real reason to restrict it.
+These endpoints have CORS enabled from all origins all the time, no real reason to restrict it:

 - certificates (`jwks_uri`)
 - discovery (`/.well-known/openid-configuration`)

-These endpoints have CORS enabled from all origins by default, but as these always get their origin client resolved during the request (either through client authentication or the token's client).
+These endpoints have CORS enabled from all origins by default:

 - `device_authorization_endpoint`
 - `introspection_endpoint`